emmabons/trumpgenerator/README.md

 During the Course 'Frontend for Designers', I learned how to make prototypes with HTML, CSS and Javascript to test design ideas in a webbrowser.

-For this project I used the [Tronald Dump](https://www.tronalddump.io/) API to nostalgically load in random tweets form good ol' Donald Trump.
-Some points I put some extra attention to:
+For this project I used the [Tronald Dump](https://www.tronalddump.io/) API to nostalgically load in random tweets from good ol' Donald Trump.
+Some points I paid some extra attention to:

 - Responsiveness
-- Easter egg
+- Easter eggs
 - Dark mode

 ---